 The Inns of Court continue to hold the exclusive right of admission to the Bar.
 This process, known as 'call to the Bar', occurs after you have successfully completed your Bar course and have undertaken a number of professional exercises or 'qualifying sessions' organised by your Inn.
-Call to the Bar does not entitle you to practise as a barrister until you have completed pupillage (a form of apprenticeship - see note below on applying) and obtained a practising certificate.
+Call to the Bar does not entitle you to practise as a barrister until you have completed pupillage and obtained a practising certificate.

-How do you choose between the Inns?
-All provide a similar range of services including educational and collegiate activities, library facilities, support for barristers and student members, advocacy training, and other continuing professional development opportunities.
+All four Inns provide a similar range of services including educational and collegiate activities, library facilities, support for barristers and student members, advocacy training, and other continuing professional development opportunities.
 Your choice of Inn could be guided by atmosphere, character or history, size, scholarship process, range of student societies or opportunities for advocacy training.
 Rather than rely on word of mouth, do your own research!
 The best way to determine which Inn is for you is to take part in activities for university students and go on tours arranged by the education and training department.

 From dealing with admissions to calling aspiring barristers to the Bar, the Inns are bursting with activity all year round.
 Apart from organising educational activities, the Inns also undertake collegiate activities for their members and work with academics and career services at universities.
 The Inns also play an important role as regulators – for example, through the Inns of Court Conduct Committee and by assessing pupils’ advocacy – and work together with the representative and regulatory bodies on the policies affecting the profession and legal education and training.
 They also work with international jurisdictions to support relationships between the legal system of England and Wales and those overseas.

 The Inns are also working on behalf of the profession to promote diversity and social mobility.
 The Inner Temple Schools Project works with charities such as Pathways to Law, the Social Mobility Foundation and National Education Trust to promote an understanding of the justice system and careers in law.
-The Pegasus Access and Support Scheme (PASS) was launched in 2010 and offers formal mini-pupillages to students from under-represented backgrounds.
+The Pegasus Access and Support Scheme (PASS) offers formal mini-pupillages to students from under-represented backgrounds.